quicwg/base-drafts/draft-ietf-quic-http.md

 ### Request Cancellation

-Either client or server can cancel requests by aborting the stream (QUIC RST_STREAM or STOP_SENDING frames, as appropriate) with an error code of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
+Either client or server can cancel requests by aborting the stream (QUIC RST_STREAM and/or STOP_SENDING frames, as appropriate) with an error code of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
 When the client cancels a response, it indicates that this response is no longer of interest.
-Clients SHOULD cancel requests by aborting both directions of a stream.
+Implementations SHOULD cancel requests by aborting both directions of a stream.

-When the server cancels its response stream using HTTP_REQUEST_CANCELLED, it indicates that no application processing was performed.
+When the server aborts its response stream using HTTP_REQUEST_CANCELLED, it indicates that no application processing was performed.
 The client can treat requests cancelled by the server as though they had never been sent at all, thereby allowing them to be retried later on a new connection.
 Servers MUST NOT